What Is Neurofibromatosis Type I (NF-1)?

-Neurofibromatosis is a genetic condition that causes skin abnormalities and tumors to form in areas if the nervous system.
+Neurofibromatosis is a genetic condition that causes skin abnormalities and tumors to form in areas of the nervous system.
 These symptoms usually start in childhood.

 Symptoms affecting the skin include café au lait spots (flat, pigmented patches), freckles in the armpits and groin, and neurofibromas (benign or nonmalignant tumors that grow on small nerves under the skin).

-Because NF-1 is a genetic disorder, our team may recommend genetic testing (blood test) if the clinical features are suspicious for this disease.
-Complete neurologic and eye exams also are important.
-Team members also may recommend imaging studies (MRI) to look at the brain, optic nerves and spinal cord.
+Because NF-1 is a genetic disorder, our team may recommend genetic testing (blood test) if the clinical features point to this disease.
+Complete neurological and eye exams also may be performed.
+We may recommend imaging studies (MRI) of the brain, optic nerves and spinal cord.
 We also may recommend X-rays if we suspect changes in the bone.

 There is no cure for NF-1, but monitoring your child’s disease is important.
 At checkups, your doctor will evaluate for new neurofibromas or changes in previously identified neurofibromas, check your child’s growth and development, and evaluate for signs of early puberty.
 Regular eye exams are part of long-term monitoring in NF-1.
-Surgery is rarely necessary to remove a tumor that is compressing nearby tissue or causing significant pain
+Surgery rarely is necessary, but maye be needed to remove a tumor that is compressing nearby tissue or causing significant pain.